potsawee/selfcheckgpt/README.md

 # [0.33333333, 0.66666667] -- based on the example above
 ```

 The LLM can be any model available on HuggingFace.
 The default prompt template is `Context: {context}\n\nSentence: {sentence}\n\nIs the sentence supported by the context above?
-Answer Yes or No.\n\nAnswer: `, but you change it using `selfcheck_prompt.set_prompt_template(new_prompt)`.
+Answer Yes or No.\n\nAnswer: `, but you can change it using `selfcheck_prompt.set_prompt_template(new_prompt)`.

-Initial investigation showed that GPT-3 (text-davinci-003) will output either Yes or No 98% of the time, while any remaining outputs can be set to N/A. The output is converted to score: Yes -> 0.0, No -> 1.0, N/A -> 0.5.
+Most models (gpt-3.5-turbo, Llama2, Mistral) will output either 'Yes' or 'No' >95% of the time, while any remaining outputs can be set to N/A. The output is converted to score: Yes -> 0.0, No -> 1.0, N/A -> 0.5.
 The inconsistency score is then calculated by averaging.

 ## Dataset
 The `wiki_bio_gpt3_hallucination` dataset currently consists of 238 annotated passages (`v3`).
 You can find more information in the paper or our data card on HuggingFace: https://huggingface.co/datasets/potsawee/wiki_bio_gpt3_hallucination.
 To use this dataset, you can either load it through HuggingFace dataset API, or download it directly from below in the JSON format.